ricacostt/100-days-of-code/log.md

 ### Day 10: September 18, 2022

 Today I spent some time reviewing everything I have learnt so far to consolidate it. 🧘‍♀️

+### Day 11: September 20, 2022

+School Of Code Festival of Learning

+An opportunity to learn, listen and be listened to, get to know each other and lay the right foundations to prepare for the next 16 weeks of intensive learning.